IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/ParaView/README.md

         directory, for example:  /opt/ibm/lsfsuite/ext/gui/conf/application/draft/ParaView, make sure files owner are administrator, all files have excutable permission.

-Step 2: copy ParaView/startParaView  to  JOB_REPOSITORY_TOP/startParaView, make sure it is executable.
-JOB_REPOSITORY_TOP is the same
-        directory with template OpenFOAM,  it must be shared by all LSF servers.

-Step 3: Configure LSF to define LSF Resource "ParaView" and assign the available Hosts to this resource.
+Step 2: Configure LSF to define LSF Resource "ParaView" and assign the available Hosts to this resource.

   1). define LSF resource "ParaView"-- add a line into $LSF_ENVDIR/lsf.shared inside "Begine Resource" and "End Resource":